Nelda1/data-analyst-interview-question/README.md

 ## Database Schema

-**Note** The database called `rocket_spark` has already been created and has all the tables and data for you to begin this exercise.This database is a star schema that has been modeled and optimized for analytics.
+**Note** The database called `rocket_spark` is postgres RDMS that has all the tables and data for you to begin this exercise.It is star schema that has been modeled and optimized for analytics.
+`songplays` is the fact table and while `users, artists, songs, time` are dimensions tables.

 ### Tables in the Database